AsteriskAmpersand/Ice-Stable/README.md

 - A subtle mark has been added to the gauge, representing the 35% Spirit needed for Spirit Roundslash and Iai Spirit Slash.

 ### ──────────【 Hammer 】────────── ###

+> There are additional changes available for testing in the Experimental version.

 #### 【 Multiplayer Playability 】 ####
 Certain moves for Hammer lacked the necessary innate knockback resistance needed to be appropriately used in multiplayer, despite their core role in Hammer gameplay.
 The following moves will now grant the hunter innate minor knockback resistance (roughly equivalent to Flinch Free III):